 Check this week’s Fair Purchase Price or see the K5 models for sale near you

-Nissan offers the 2024 Altima in five trim levels, with a 2.5-liter direct-injection gasoline 4-cylinder engine in the S, SL, SV, and SR trims and a 2.0-liter variable compression turbocharged 4-cylinder gas engine in the SR VC-Turbo trim.
-Front-wheel drive (FWD) is standard on all models.
-All-wheel drive (AWD) is available on SL, SV, and SR trims for $1,500.
-Prices start from $25,730 to $35,430.
+Nissan offers the 2025 Altima in four trim levels, with a 2.5-liter direct-injection gasoline 4-cylinder engine in the S, SL, SV, and SR trims.
+The peppier turbocharged powerplant from last year is no longer, reducing the Altima to just one option for 2025.
+Front-wheel drive is standard on all models.
+All-wheel drive is available on SL, SV, and SR trims — for a nominal fee, of course.

 Nissan Altima Highlights

-Big screen energy: The Altima’s base infotainment screen is a 7-inch touchscreen display, while a 12.3-inch NissanConnect color display with multi-touch control is available.
-The K5 starts out with an 8-inch touchscreen but tops out with a 10.25-inch touchscreen display as the premium option.
+Big screen energy: The Altima’s base infotainment screen is a 8-inch touchscreen display, while a 12.3-inch NissanConnect color display with multi-touch control is available.

-Safety standard: Nissan’s driver assistance system, ProPilot Assist, is standard on the SL and SR VC-Turbo models and available on SV.
-While the K5 has a comprehensive array of active and passive safety systems, it can’t match ProPilot Assist.
+Safety standard: Nissan’s driver assistance system, ProPilot Assist, is standard on the SL model and available on SV.

 Check this week’s Fair Purchase Price or see the Altima models for sale near you